 Sending gear to a thru-hiker that hasn't been specifically requested is generally ill-advised.
 However, one piece of gear that nearly every hiker will have a use for is a stuff sack.

 Some hikers simply use plastic bags while others use silnylon or even homemade stuff sacks.
 Some of the lightest – but most expensive – stuff sacks are made of Dyneema.
-They're a luxury that many hikers won't afford themselves, preferring to invest their dollars elsewhere.
+They're a luxury that many hikers won't afford, preferring to invest their dollars elsewhere.

 However, this is precisely what makes them great gifts.
 Here are some good options if you're looking to up your thru-hiker's stuff sack game.